 And when you’re on the set, do you sometimes take a look at the monitor to see what your performance looks like?

 I do—not all the time—but certainly on a regular basis.
 It usually depends on the nature of the scene.
 People often told me not to do so, but I think it’s rewarding to check what you’ve been doing.
 What you feel on the inside often looks different on the outside.
 So it’s very useful to check it from time to time.

 How do you work on the set with your director?

 Generally speaking, it is crucial to be surrounded by people you can communicate with and whom you can trust.
 When they give you total freedom, it has a positive impact on your performance.
-If necessary, you can also make slight adjustments in your dialogue – a character doesn’t always talk exactly the same way as it is written on paper, and each character talks in a different way.
+If necessary, you can also make slight adjustments in your dialogue—a character doesn’t always talk the same way as it is written on paper, and each character talks differently.
 I always try to let my character say the words as she would say them in my imagination, and those are not random suggestions I make at the very last minute.
 When I am at home, learning my lines in the evening, I sometimes tend to play with the dialogue, with the words, to make it sound just a little bit different and see where it leads to.

 When do you ‘find’ your character?

 The first time I read a screenplay, I think, which is terribly important; I think I’m a very intuitive actress, so the first impression I get of my character is very valuable.
 Reading a script for the first time is like opening a door and entering a new world; you have to realize that.

 So I presume your intuition tells you what parts to accept?

 Yes, and I always try to keep my integrity and say ‘no’ if necessary.
 I always ask myself if it is a rewarding role to play.
 And I don’t mind if it’s a supporting role—then I’m kind of the underdog which also makes it very worthwhile.
 Basically, I want to tell a story, that’s the most important thing for any actor.